 The government provides most of the basic life necessities for children and youth in care to age 18.
 But all kids need more than the basics to thrive – and kids in care face many additional barriers.

 We bridge the gap between what the government provides and what young people in care need to be able to do things most young people do with the help of their families: achieving an education, developing a positive identity and self-esteem, building a healthy support network, pursuing their passions, transitioning to independent adulthood, and navigating employment.

 Government funding does not currently address preventative programs that look to build stronger communities and families – supporting them to address issues that bring children and youth into care in the first place.
 The Foundation is proud to grant to child- and youth-serving agencies committed to building capacity at the community and family level.

 We acknowledge the many lingering barriers and inequities for youth from care after they exit the system and make their transition to adulthood.
 The Foundation offers supports for youth over the age of 21 and up to their 30th birthday.
-The programs and services we fund are made possible entirely through the generosity of our donors.

-The children and youth we serve are those who are in and from the child welfare system, from infancy to their 30th birthday.
+The children, youth, and families we serve are those who are in and from the child welfare system, from infancy to their 30th birthday.
 These children may have been taken into permanent care as crown wards, or living with their families under the watch of child protection agencies.
 Through circumstances beyond their control and no fault of their own, these young people lack almost everything most kids take for granted, like a safe, stable home, someone to nurture their growth, and a sense of unconditional love.